bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 + ^at:southwest
 + ^at:southeast

-  This directive is to set the current offset so that it coincides with the first point of a path named "a".
-The value after the colon is expected to be a string that holds the name of an existing path, such as '&a', or a path-index designation, such as `&a_0`, `&a_1`, `&a_2`, etc.
+  This directive would move the offset to the center of the viewport, the four corners of it, or the mniddle of the four side of the viewport.

 + ^x:2
 + ^y:2